| Non-Rationalised NCERT Books Solution | ||||||

 Answer:

-Total number of drivers surveyed = 2000.
+Total number of drivers (total trials) = 2000.

-The empirical probability of an event E is $P(E) = \frac{\text{Number of favourable outcomes}}{\text{Total number of trials}}$.
+$P(\text{Event}) = \frac{\text{Number of favourable outcomes}}{\text{Total number of outcomes}}$

 (i) Probability of being 18-29 years of age and having exactly 3 accidents in one year.

-Number of favourable outcomes for E1 = 61.
+Number of favourable outcomes = 61.

-$P(\text{18-29 years and 3 accidents}) = 0.0305$
+$P(\text{18-29 years and 3 accidents}) = \frac{61}{2000} = 0.0305$

 The probability is 0.0305.